 However, as the Independent reported, a federal judge in Manhattan has set a hearing for Jane Doe's lawsuit.
 And while the Trump campaign was not immediately available for comment, the candidate has previously denied both rape allegations against him.

-Despite the candidate's many statements to the contrary, the stories of his sexual misconduct keep rolling in.
+Despite the candidate's many claims of innocence, the stories of his sexual misconduct keep rolling in.
 In May, the New York Times published the accounts of dozens of women on whom Trump made unwanted advances: kissing them against their will (despite the fact he was married), commenting on their bodies, touching them inappropriately and the like.
 A sexual harassment lawsuit filed by Trump's former business associate, Jill Harth, in 1997 prompted the paper to label him "Groper in Chief."

 "I've said some foolish things," Trump said in a taped and tweeted apology for Friday's leaked audio.
 "But there's a big difference between the words and actions of other people.
 Bill Clinton has actually abused women and Hillary has bullied, attacked, shamed and intimidated his victims."